 The Czechoslovak political institutions that remained were now, in effect, regional bodies subordinate to Berlin.
 After Beneš, who had been obliged to resign, fled to the USA, Dr Emil Hácha (1892-1945) was appointed as the figurehead Czechoslovak president.
 The Czechoslovakian army was disbanded.
 Parties other than the Czechoslovak Nazi Party were banned, although there were underground resistance groups throughout the occupation.
 A free Czechoslovak government, recognised as such by Britain, France, and the USSR, did operate in exile and was headed by Beneš.

 More territory grabs blighted the rest of 1939.
 In March, Germany seized Memelland, part of Lithuania since 1923.
 In April, Mussolini occupied Albania.
 In August, Germany and the USSR signed a military alliance, the Molotov-Ribbentrop Pact (Nazi-Soviet Pact).
 On 31 March, Britain and France promised to guarantee Poland's borders, and in April, this was extended to Romania.
 Turkey and Greece also began talks of mutual protection with Britain and France.
 It had finally dawned on leaders in Britain and France that the fascists were intent on territorial expansion at any cost.
-Then, at last, Hitler's invasion of Poland in September 1939 brought a formal declaration of war from Britain and France.
+Then, at last, the invasion of Poland in 1939 by Hitler brought a formal declaration of war from Britain and France on 3 September.

 Exiles from what had been Czechoslovakia served in the armed forces of Britain and the USSR during the Second World War (1939-45).
 In addition, the Czechoslovak intelligence service proved itself highly useful to the Allied war effort.
 Back home, the Czechoslovak heavy industry (notably the Škoda armaments works) was used to boost Germany's war economy while “more than 350,000 people perished as a result of Nazi oppression" (Dear, 217).